That’s all well and good, but first we have to define “success,” don’t we?

 I mean, one person may churn out melodramatic teenage vampire novels, while another compiles decades of life experience into one heartfelt story.
 Two very different ideas of success.

 But I’m not going to propose a step-by-step formula for how to become a “successful” writer of any kind.
 Frankly, we should be skeptical of those who do.
-What I do want to share are three virtues that every writer must possess and practice in order to stick through the publication process and be rightfully proud of the outcome (be sure to check out my video on this too):
+What I do want to share are three virtues that every writer must possess and practice in order to stick through the publication process and be rightfully proud of the outcome:

 Well, some people write because they are passionately proud of themselves first and foremost, and they want everyone else to think they’re great too.